StreetStrider/fluh/readme.md

 See also [flyd's atomic updates](https://github.com/paldepind/flyd#atomic-updates).

 ## `map` with Nothing and Many
-fluh's `bud.map` is basically a [functor protocol](https://github.com/fantasyland/fantasy-land#functor), however, with additional features.
+fluh's `bud.map(fn)` is basically a [functor protocol](https://github.com/fantasyland/fantasy-land#functor), however, with additional features.
 The thing with usual `map` is that it always returns single value, mapping functor from one value to another.
 If you need to skip values or add another values you need to use something like `filter` and `flatMap`.
 In some cases this is not enough and you need to adress more complex tasks with the help of `reduce` or [transducers](https://github.com/cognitect-labs/transducers-js).

 fluh's `map` works in three ways:
 1. Ordinary map (return any values).